|Click Here to Download PDF|

 Over the past decade our team of accountants have helped a number of franchisees get their business off to a flying start by building solid foundations.
 In a business sense this includes the right taxation structure, accounting software, insurances and website.
 Your choice of business structure is critical and there are a number of different options such as sole trader, partnership, company and trust.
 When it comes to selecting the most appropriate tax structure for your business we always recommend you ‘start with the end in mind because Australian tax laws are complex and changing your business structure at some point in the future can trigger a capital gains tax event that could prove costly.
 Whenever we provide advice on business structures we always take into account issues like:

 - Minimisation of Income Tax

 - Allow for the admission of New Business Partners or Investors

 - Comply with all Legal Requirements in your Industry

 - Consider Future entitlement to Discount Capital Gains Tax Concessions

-- Risk Profile of Your Industry (and trades are high
+- Risk Profile of Your Industry

 As a consequence, we often find the business structure is a compromise based on the relative importance of each of these issues.

 Your choice of accounting software is another brick in your business foundations and up to date, accurate financial records let you to make informed business decisions.
 The wrong choice of software can be catastrophic and poor business records are one of the biggest causes of business failure.
 You need to match your business needs with your level of accounting skill otherwise you could end up producing ‘computerised shoebox’ records that cause frustration and extra fees which conflicts with our mission of helping you slash the cost of bookkeeping and compliance.
 Here at the Business Growth HQ, we want to be your accountant and business advisor, not just a bookkeeping service.
 You’ll find we support a range of software options but do have a preference for cloud based solutions like Xero and QuickBooks Online.